nlpaueb/edgar-crawler/README.md

 - [License](#license)

 ## Install
-- Before starting, ideally, it's recommended to switch to a virtual environment first via `conda` or `virtualenv` or Python's `venv` module.
+- Before starting, ideally, it's recommended to switch to a virtual environment first via `conda`, using Python 3.6+.
 - Install dependencies via `pip install -r requirements.txt`

 ## Usage
-- To download financial reports from EDGAR, run `python edgar_crawler.py` with the following arguments:
+- Before running any script, you can edit the `config.json` file.
+  - Arguments for `edgar_crawler.py`:
       - `--start_year XXXX`: the year range to start from
       - `--end_year YYYY`: the year range to end to
       - `--quarters` (Optional): the quarters that you want to download filings from (List).
 Default value is: [1, 2, 3, 4]
       - `--filing_types` (Optional): list of filing types to download.
 Default value is: ['10-K', '10-K405', '10-KT']
-  - `--cik_tickers` (Optional): list or path of file containing CIKs or Tickers. e.g. ['AAPL', 'GOOG', '789019', 1018724, '1550120'] <br>
+      - `--cik_tickers` (Optional): list or path of file containing CIKs or Tickers. e.g. [789019, "1018724", "TWTR"] <br>
         In case of file, provide each CIK or Ticker in a different line.  <br>
       If this argument is not provided, then the toolkit will download annual reports for all the U.S. publicly traded companies.
       - `--user_agent` (Optional): the User-agent that will be declared to SEC EDGAR
       - `--raw_filings_folder` (Optional): the name of the folder where downloaded filings will be stored.
 Default value is `'RAW_FILINGS'`.
       - `--indices_folder` (Optional): the name of the folder where EDGAR TSV files will be stored.
 These are used to locate the annual reports.
 Default value is `'INDICES'`.
       - `--filings_csv_filepath` (Optional): CSV filename to save metadata from the reports. e.g 'filename', 'CIK', 'year'
       - `--skip_present_indices` (Optional): Whether to skip already downloaded EDGAR indices or download them nonetheless.
 Default value is `True`.

-- To clean and extract specific item sections from already-downloaded 10-K documents, run `python extract_items.py` with the following arguments:
+  - Arguments for `extract_items.py`:
     - `--raw_filings_folder`: the name of the folder where the downloaded documents are stored.
 Default is `'RAW_FILINGS'`.
     - `--extracted_filings_folder`: the name of the folder where extracted documents will be stored.
 Default is `'EXTRACTED_FILINGS'`.
 For each downloaded report, a corresponding JSON file will be created containing the item sections as key-pair values.
     - `--items_to_extract`: a list with the certain item sections to extract. e.g. ['7','8'] to extract 'Management’s Discussion and Analysis' and 'Financial Statements' section items<br>
       The default list contains all item sections.

+- To download financial reports from EDGAR, run `python edgar_crawler.py`
+- To clean and extract specific item sections from already-downloaded 10-K documents, run `python extract_items.py`.
   - Reminder: We currently support the extraction of 10-K documents.

 ## Citation